frol-bmw/Project1/README.md

 Target audience: students, schoolchildren, office workers, teachers.

-This project will be written using:Microsoft Visual Studio.
+This project will be written using:IDLE Shell; PyCharm.

-This project will be written in the programming language: C++;
+This project will be written in the programming language: Python.

 User interface: Interaction with graphical interface;